chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05.md

 Coming soon!

 <!--
-`README.md`
+File: `README.md`
-`Download_10Ks.ipynb` is correct
-    - the path to the 10k files is `edgar_filing/cik_<#>/` and then sensible subfolder
+Evaluate                Yes          No        Note, if No `README.md` Orients readers
-    - `screenshot.png` - shows 148 files inside their `edgar_filings` folder of 100-400 MB.
-The file size can vary based on some choices you make when saving the webpages.
+`screenshot.png` shows 148 files inside their `edgar_filings` folder of 100-400 MB.
+(The file size can vary based on some choices you make when saving the webpages. )
-    - `.gitignore` - exists and is correct (the repo online shows no edgar files) `analysis.ipynb`
+`.gitignore` exists and is correct (the repo online shows no edgar files)

+File: `Download_10Ks.ipynb`
+Evaluate                Yes          No        Note, if No saved input file saved edgar files path to edgar files sensible

+File: `analysis.ipynb`
+Evaluate                Yes          No        Note, if No
-- runs
+- runs without error
-- describe - 148 obs for each variable, not all 0
+- 148 obs for each variable
+- "No" if any of the search variables are always 0
+- did they explicitly try to compare 2008 investment to the prior year tech and risk variables?
+"No" means they just compared the variables

-did they do the bonuses
+- did they try the bonus metrics (total words, etc)
+- did they try regression bonus
 -->